inca/cx-site/src/main/webapp/pages/orm.md

   * defining a [record](#record), a subclass of `Record`;
   * defining *fields* and [associations](#association) of the record;
-  * cdefining relation, a companion object for the record subclassed from `Relation` (typically, more specific `Table` and `View` classes are subclassed);
+  * defining relation, a companion object for the record subclassed from `Relation` (typically, more specific `Table` and `View` classes are subclassed);
   * adding constraints, indexes and other [auxiliary database objects](#aux);
   * adding methods for [querying](#sql) and [manipulating](#dml) records;